ppant/ppant.github.io/_posts/2020-04-18-Microsoft Edge and IE issue again.md

 author: Pradeep Pant
 layout: post
 ---
-*So here again a post on Microsoft issues I have already written several posts on different issues from Microsoft.
+*So here again a post on Microsoft issues though in past I have already written several posts on different issues from Microsoft.
 Here are few of them:*

  *[Year 2011- Message: Invalid argument: IE 8 Issue](/2011/09/09/message-invalid-argument-ie-8-issue)*